willhoag/hack-attack/app/instructions.md

 **2) Attacking:**
 Attacking consists of guessing the admin password to gain access to data.

-- For each botserver stack, choose a server to attack.
+- For each network, choose a server to attack.
   - Wiring botservers can be wired directly to a target server, or chained for safer attacks.
-- For each direct connection to a target server, an attack occurs.
-Limit of 5 connections.
+  - A player can connect/attack a server with multiple networks *Limit of 3 connections.*
-- 5 connections allow a faster hack, 1 connection a slower hack
+- 3 connections allow a faster hack, 1 connection a slower hack
   - For the attack, another player shuffles and draws cards from the "brute force" deck, keeping them in the order drawn (this creates a random number)
-  - 1 connection = 5 cards
+  - 1 connection = 3 cards (10 guesses)
-  - 2 connection = 4 cards
+  - 2 connection = 2 cards (5 guesses)
-  - ...
-  - 5 connections = 1 card
+  - 3 connections = 1 card (3 guesses)
-- The current player must guess the value
+- The current player must guess the value, with the allotted guesses allowed.
-- The other player must inform the current player if the value is correct, higher or lower.
+- The other player must inform the current player if the value is either correct, higher or lower.
 - The number of guesses determines the amount of "data" extracted from the server (must figure out some good math)

+> I'm not completely comfortable with this yet... still working out the data point scheme

 **3) Admin:**
 After each attack, the player draws cards from the admin deck